 Post Mortem Examination

-Post mortem examination is an essential element of the investigation.
+Post mortem examinations are undertaken by SAC Consulting Veterinary Services, a division of Scotland's Rural College (SRUC), and are an essential element of the investigation.
 Other causes of death that may be unrelated to possible exposure to a pesticide can be identified, eliminating the requirement for analysis.
 Alternatively evidence consistent with poisoning being the cause of death may be gained, and appropriate tissue samples taken for analysis

 Field information is used together with the findings of the post mortem examination to determine the extent of any analytical investigation.
 Analytical techniques and equipment capable of identifying low levels of pesticides considered to present possible hazards to vertebrates or beneficial insects are employed.
-Multi-residue methods are used for carbamate, organochlorine, organophosphorus, and pyrethroid compounds, and for anticoagulant rodenticides.
-These are supplemented by compound specific analytical methods for chloralose, metaldehyde, paraquat, strychnine and other compounds.
+Multi-residue methods are employed where possible.
+Three methods are routinely used: covering a range of insecticides, fungicides and herbicides; anticoagulant rodenticides; chloralose, metaldehyde and strychnine.
+These are supplemented by compound-specific analytical methods as necessary.
 Residues identified are subject to rigorous confirmation criteria for acceptance.
 The laboratory operates to an internal quality system accredited to the ISO 17025 standard for testing laboratories by UKAS, with some of the above methods included in the scope of accreditation.